The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Which combinations to open in the index: criteria for choosing "landing filters"

 You shouldn't open "every possible combination," but only those that are actually searched for and that yield useful product results.
-In practice, the index most often filters by one strong characteristic (or one or two characteristics if demand is strong): brand, type/purpose, key feature, and sometimes price segment.
+In practice, the index most often includes filters based on one strong characteristic (or 1-2 characteristics if demand is strong): brand, type/purpose, key feature, and sometimes price segment.
+Before opening a filter as a landing page, check:

 • there is confirmed demand in Google (based on semantics and/or competitors in the top);